The Moniker Foundation

 Program Updates

-The Southwest Region funding cycle will begin on Tuesday, April 1, 2025.
-We will be awarding nine (9), $10,000.00 grants, and three (3), $1,000.00 participation grants to account for time and effort spent on the application process.
+The Southwest Region funding cycle will begin on Wednesday, April 1, 2026.
+We will be awarding eight (8), $12,000 grants, and one (1), $15,000 grant.

-Also, continuing this year, we have implemented the sub-focus funding priorities outlined below (in no particular order) to create further transparency in our decision-making process.
+Also continuing this year, we have implemented the sub-focus funding priorities outlined below (in no particular order) to create further transparency in our decision-making process.
 These priorities represent the current interests of our regional committee.
 We will continue to accept applications that do not directly align with these outlined priorities, as long they fit within one of the four primary focus areas.
-That being said, if you still choose to apply, it is important to understand that your probability for success may be much lower than in previous years.
+That being said, if you still choose to apply, it is important to understand that the probability of success may be much lower than in previous years.
 Additionally, it's worth noting that we expect several organizations to fit within the various sub-focus funding priorities, so please understand that this is still a competitive process and there are no guarantees, even if you feel your application makes a strong case.
 We also recognize and accept that these priorities often overlap and may be applicable in more than one focus area.
 Although we encourage you to highlight these connections in your application, we ask that you select one primary focus area when you apply and discuss the connections in your case for support.

-2025 Sub-Focus Funding Priorities:
+2026 Sub-Focus Funding Priorities:

 • Early childhood care, education and development (0-6yrs)